 If you don't already have a network to draw on for your future staff, volunteers, board members, donors and so on, how will you find these people?
 What about a legal adviser, accountant or any other professionals you need?
 And what about your own time — are you ready to work long hours and make sacrifices of personal time and energy?

-Expert input and advice for this article was provided by Interface Legal Advisory Service, which specializes in providing low-cost and user-friendly assistance to charities and other nonprofits.
+Expert input and advice for this article was provided by Interface Legal Advisory Service, which specialises in providing low-cost and user-friendly assistance to charities and other nonprofits.

 Charity Commission: What makes a charity (2013)